Farming & Family: The Little's

 7. What's your favorite activity to do together as a family on the farm?

 We love going to check cows as a family!
-Our son, Luke, loves the cows!
+Our son, Luke, loves

 8. Why is family important to your farm?